 - Wedding Suits for Grooms and Groomsmen

-13. Print and Send out Wedding Invitation Cards any time between 6 weeks and two months to the wedding, to allow enough time for guests to prepare (make out time and buy and sew wedding guest aso-ebi).
+You should start sending out invitations any time between 6 weeks and two months to the wedding, to allow enough time for guests to prepare (make out time and buy and sew wedding guest aso-ebi).

 - How to Deal With Wedding Anxiety and Stress